IndustAI/learning-group-structure/README.md

 # Running experiments

 All experiments in our paper can be reproduced by running the notebooks in this folder.
-The notebooks are named after the figure that they are used in; for example, fig2_flatland generates plots used in figure 2.

 Note: fig3_flatland and fig2_flatland are identical, since the same notebook produces results used in both figures.

-# Where should I start?
+### Where should I start?

 We recommend starting with the fig2_flatland notebook, which includes a detailed walkthrough of what the code does in relation with our theory.

-# Data and pre-trained models
+### Data and pre-trained models

 We provide all raw test results and pre-trained models used for figure 6, which are located in src/flatland/flat_game/results.
 Figure 6 can be obtained by running the fig6_createplot notebook, which loads all the test results and plots them with the appropriate confidence interval.